virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 ## AutoEncoders

 Autoencoders are a particular class of Deep Learning algorithms that tries to, given and input, compress it in the internal layers and then reconstruct it as approaching the output layer, with the final output of the network that should be similar as much as possible to the input.
 They can be used to a variety of tasks, for example, denoising data, compress the data to visualize them, and use some trained layers of an Autoencoder to bootstrap the learning process of another Neural Network.

+Autoencoders are based on the same principles of compression/decompression algorithms (zip/unzip archives).

 _First look (in order):_
 - [Here](https://www.quora.com/What-is-an-auto-encoder-in-machine-learning) you find a first read.